event parameters explained

 Wrapping Up

 There’s not a single place you can go in GA4 to see all your event parameters in a report.
 However, you can build your own reports that will give you the proper event parameter detail you need.
-You can build an “Exploration” or within Looker Studio.
+Here’s how to create a GA4 events report.

+You can also build an “Exploration” or within Looker Studio.
 The video below shows how to create a report in Looker Studio to show all of our link click data and the necessary event parameters.

 link click report